 Please note: all clinics are by appointment only.

-If your registered practice is closed or you are not registered please call NHS 111 Wales.
+If you need urgent dental treatment outside of your dentist's usual opening hours or if you do not have a dentist, please contact NHS 111 Wales for advice.
 We are receiving high demand for weekend appointments, where possible please call in the week and book weekday appointments.

 Non urgent dental conditions include: